HextoryWorld/TiledProceduralHexTerrainGenerator/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/JoseManuelPerezSevilla/TiledProceduralHexTerrainGenerator/blob/master/LICENSE)

-This license not applies to the graphic tiles, they are from [CuddlyClover](https://cuddlyclover.itch.io/)
+This license not applies to the graphic tiles, they are from [CuddlyClover](https://cuddlyclover.itch.io/): [Fantasy Hex Tiles](https://cuddlyclover.itch.io/fantasy-hex-tiles).

 This is a tiled version of this project: [HTML5 Procedural Hexagon Terrain Genenerator](https://github.com/JoseManuelPerezSevilla/ProceduralHexTerrainGenerator)